-Ragasa’s maximum sustained winds near the center reached 195 kilometers per hour as of 8 am Sunday, according to the observatory.
+According to the observatory, Ragasa’s maximum sustained winds near the center reached 220 kilometers per hour as of 2 pm Sunday.

 ALSO READ: Ragasa strengthens into super typhoon, threatens northern Philippines

-At noon on Sunday, Ragasa was centered about 720 kilometers northeast of Manila and was forecast to move west-northwest at about 18 kilometers per hour towards the vicinity of Luzon Strait.
+As of 4 pm Sunday, Ragasa was centered about 690 kilometers northeast of Manila and was forecast to move west-northwest at about 18 km/h toward the vicinity of Luzon Strait.

-The HKO reiterated its warning that due to an expected significant storm surge, the sea level in the territory's coastal areas on Wednesday may be similar to that of super typhoons Hato in 2017 and Mangkhut in 2018.
+The HKO reiterated its warning of an expected significant storm surge, which may cause sea levels in the territory’s coastal areas on Wednesday to be similar to those during super typhoons Hato in 2017 and Mangkhut in 2018.

 READ MORE: 'Super typhoon' fears for HK residents as Ragasa likely to intensify